Join us for the 2022 Coachella Valley Community Health Survey data release on February 28, 2023!

 When will results be available?

-HARC will release the results in an Executive Summary and online resource in December 2022.
+HARC will release the results on Tuesday, February 28, 2023.
+Click here to RSVP for this exciting webinar!
 Limited data “sneak peeks” may be available before then at HARC’s discretion.
 Click here to sign up for our mailing list, which will keep you up-to-date on the data release.

 What if I still have questions?